NoviScl/Design2Code/README.md

 ```

 The bash scripts include scripts for running Direct Prompting, Text-Augmented Prompting, and Self-Revision Prompting.
 All prompts are written in `prompting/gpt4v.py` and `prompting/gemini.py`, you can modify it to run your own prompts or develop smarter prompting strategies.
 We welcome any contributions to this part of the project!

+Also note that we are accessing the OpenAI API from Azure, and you might need some slight modification for directly calling the OpenAI API.

 ### Running Inference on CogAgent-18B